|

 Close

-For those with Metropolitan tastes seeking the crème de la crème of mid-century glassware and ceramics, it is a must to visit "THE END OF HISTORY."
+For those with Metropolitan tastes seeking the crème de la crème of mid-century glassware and ceramics, it is a must to visit The End of History.
 Displayed proudly upon 20th Century rosewood Danish furnishings appears the world's most extensively-curated collection of fine glassware.

-With over eleven years in the business and a background in the fashion industry, it is no wonder Stephen Saunders has an eye for excellence in choosing captivating shapes and colors.
+With over twenty-one years in the business and a background in the fashion industry, it is no wonder Stephen Saunders has an eye for excellence in choosing captivating shapes and colors.
 Such luxury goods are sought by international clientèle and interior designers alike with an extensive display of ceramics and art glass collections by renowned producers such as Barbini, Blenko and Murano, to name a few.

 Ceramics date from the 1930s while all glassware and art glass date from the 50s and 60s with origins in Denmark, Sweden, Italy, Germany and the United States.
 Behold a decorous selection of vases, lighting fixtures, trays, paper weights, bowls and book ends.